 I’m glad you asked!
 What does happen if your menstrual cycle isn’t 28 days?
 Following a huge response from my ovulation segment on healthalks – there have been questions flying all about the place about healthy menstrual cycles and some concern from women whose cycles looked a little different.
-If you missed the segment – you will want to check it out here.

 Know this: Very few women have a perfect menstrual cycle every single month.

 This is because there are so many factors that influence ovulation – stress, excess weight loss, grief, lack of appetite, exercise, medication, the list goes on.
 For this reason, the body simply tries to ovulate until it eventually gets the job done.
 This may mean it attempts the deed several times until it actually completes the job.
 To you, this will look like variations of fertile mucus that come and go over a week or two depending on the situation.
 What this should also do in a healthy situation is push your ovulation out.
 So where ordinarily you would ovulate on cycle day (CD) 14, you may find yourself ovulating on CD20.
 For this to be a healthy fertile cycle, we would hope to see the luteal phase (from ovulation to menstruation) be at least 11 days, meaning that we wouldn’t potentially see a period until at least cycle day 31.
 In this situation, if you did see the period arrive on it’s normal cycle day of 28, your luteal phase would be too short hormonally and inadequate for fertilisation of an embryo.
 You see – the body has got it all figured out!